 Uniform product quality and durability standards across Europe are particularly important for containing the spread across borders.
 Clear product information helps consumers rely on the safety of community masks.
 The guideline can therefore also serve as a marketing aid for suppliers in international competition.

 Standardized test procedures at Hohenstein provide information as to whether everyday masks have sufficient breathability and filter performance.
 Other quality parameters include washability, fit and safety from harmful substances.
 Hohenstein also checks compliance with legal requirements and proper labelling and use instructions.

-Manufacturers of everyday masks can also earn the Hohenstein Quality Label for Tested Community Masks by proving product performance and certifying to STANDARD 100 by OEKO-TEX®.
+Manufacturers of everyday masks can also earn the Hohenstein Quality Label for Tested Community Masks by proving product performance and certifying to OEKO-TEX® STANDARD 100.